 - Pennsylvania Inspired Leadership Program (PIL): This program, offered by the PDE in collaboration with the IUs and other partners, ensures that school leaders receive timely and effective support through a multi-year, 4-course program delivered to cohorts of principals and other school leaders.
-Open to administrators at the building and central office levels, participants engage in professional reading, discussion, activities and projects throughout the year.
+Open to administrators at the building and central office levels, participants engage in professional reading, discussion, activities, and projects throughout the year.
 They are expected to apply what they are learning within their roles and responsibilities.
 The PIL program includes specific components that address special education requirements. - Comprehensive Planning Tools: Pennsylvania's regulations require a variety of plans, including plans for professional development, technology, and special education.
-Elementary and Secondary Education Act (ESEA) requirements for school improvement plans add to the mix of required "blueprints."
-In addition, Pennsylvania has a long history of district-level strategic planning.
-To facilitate deliberate, systemic approaches to improvement, PDE developed the Comprehensive Planning Tool, an online resource built on solid research, to support the process of identifying needs through root-cause analyses, developing strategies based on evidence-based practices and monitoring implementation efforts.
+PDE developed the Comprehensive Planning Tool, an online resource built on solid research, to support the process of identifying needs through root-cause analyses, developing strategies based on evidence-based practices and monitoring implementation efforts.
 Schools/districts are divided into three phases so that every LEA develops its plans on a manageable cycle, with support from IU staff specially trained in the use of the online tool.
-IUs also facilitate school improvement plans required under ESEA. - National Institute for School Leadership (NISL) Training: For new principals and other administrators, the NISL offers high-quality, research-based professional development programs designed to give principals the critical knowledge and skills they need to Page 8 of 66 become effective instructional leaders and improve student achievement in their schools.
-Researchers based the training of school principals on leadership training developed for business, the military, medicine and other fields to create a state-of-the-art executive education program for principals.
+IUs also facilitate school improvement planning and review school improvement plans required under the Every Student Succeeds Act (ESSA). - National Institute for School Leadership (NISL) Training: For new principals and other administrators, the NISL offers high-quality, research-based professional development programs designed to give principals the critical knowledge and skills they need to become effective instructional leaders and improve student achievement in their schools.
+Researchers based the training of school principals on leadership training developed for business, the military, medicine, and other fields to create a state-of-the-art executive Page 8 of 64 education program for principals.
 The teaching materials build on the best learning strategies for adult professional education.